 There are usually about 20 different offerings at Bi-Rite Creamery, a popular shop with two locations in San Francisco.
 Sam's Sundae dresses up chocolate ice cream with bergamot olive oil, Maldon sea salt, and whipped cream, while flavors such as honey lavender, black sesame, and balsamic strawberry are presented in cones or cups.
 Avoid the line by opting for soft-serve versions offered at a separate window.

-Savor unlimited samples when deciding on a flavor at Sweet Cow Ice Cream, which also has locations in Louisville, Boulder and Aurora.
+Savor unlimited samples when deciding on a flavor at Sweet Cow Ice Cream, which also has locations in Louisville and Boulder.
 Choices range from oatmeal cookie and Ozo coffee (made with beans from a Boulder coffee house) to the more adventurous kung pao cashew and Beam and Coke (an adults-only pick).
 House-made waffle cones and fresh whipped cream step up the experience.

-Ice cream at the nostalgia-themed Jaxson's Ice Cream Parlour is made on site with plenty of flavors to pick from, including cinnamon, lime, and pistachio.
+Ice cream at the nostalgia-themed Jaxson's Ice Cream Parlour is made on site with plenty of flavors to pick from, with cinnamon and lime flavors known to make appearances.
 Parties of four or more and an "appetite for the unusual" can order the Kitchen Sink: The soda jerks on hand unleash their imaginations, and the result is a surprise.